Review: TreeGirl and The West Woods

 The West Woods

 Tara Reddick’s The West Woods is a dense and impactful new play about a black family living in a rural Nova Scotian town in 1968.
 Betty (Mariah Inger) is the strict and proud family matriarch who lives with her daughter, Pearlie (Alexandra Laferriere) who works cleaning white women’s kitchens in order to provide her own daughter with the opportunities she never had.
 Wanda (Micha Cromwell) is the young child of the family who fights fearlessly for what she believes is right, not caring if she gets in trouble doing it.
-Somewhere in the middle is Alfie (Nathan D. Simmons), an out of work dreamer who loves his wife’s quiet strength and is compelled by his daughter’s more combative ways, a tension that is heightened when members of the Black Panthers come to town.
+Somewhere in the middle is Alfie (Nathan D. Simmons), an out of work dreamer who loves his wife’s quiet strength and is compelled by his daughter’s more combative ways, a tension that is heightened when members of the Black Panther Party come to town.
 Reddick’s script navigates complex territory with humour and grace, allowing for nuanced portrayals of four people struggling in very different ways.
 The dialogue is sharp, the performances are strong, and the play’s triumphant final words are unforgettable.

 Written by Tara Reddick